Meet The Disney Magic Cruise Ship

 • Disney Dreams: An Enchanted Classic

-• Twice Charmed: An Original Twist on the Cinderella Story
+• Twice Charmed: An Original Twist on Cinderella

 • Tangled: The Musical

-In addition to live shows, guests can watch first run Disney movies in the Buena Vista Theatre or enjoy movies under the stars on the pool deck.
+You can also watch first run Disney movies in the Buena Vista Theatre or catch movies out on the pool deck at night, which feels extra magical with the ocean in the background.

 Pools, Recreation, and Slides

-On the sports deck, families can enjoy mini golf, basketball, shuffleboard, ping pong, and a jogging track.
+Up on the sports deck, there are also things like mini golf, basketball, shuffleboard, ping pong, and a jogging track if your family likes staying active between meals and pool time.

 Kids Clubs and Family Fun

-Disney’s Oceaneer Club and Oceaneer Lab are for kids ages 3 to 10 and feature themed rooms, games, crafts, and character visits.
+The Oceaneer Club and Oceaneer Lab are for kids ages 3 to 10 and have themed play spaces, games, crafts, activities, and character interactions throughout the cruise.
+A lot of kids end up wanting to spend more time here than anywhere else on the ship.

-Vibe is exclusively for teens ages 14 to 17, with lounge style seating, music, games, and activities designed just for them.
+Vibe is just for teens ages 14 to 17 and feels more like a teen lounge with music, games, seating areas, and organized activities throughout the cruise.

-Whether you’re sailing the Caribbean, the Bahamas, Alaska, or beyond, the Disney Magic offers a cruise experience that feels timeless, welcoming, and full of heart.
-If you’re already booked, you have so much to look forward to.
-And if you’re still deciding, the Magic is proof that newer isn’t always better.
+Whether you’re sailing to the Caribbean, the Bahamas, Alaska, or somewhere else entirely, the Disney Magic just feels warm and timeless in a way that a lot of families end up really attached to.
+If you already have a cruise booked, you have so much to look forward to.
+And if you’re still deciding which ship to choose, the Magic is a good reminder that bigger and newer doesn’t always mean better.

-Ready to book your Disney Magic cruise?
-I’d love to help you plan every step of the way - start planning today!
+If you’re ready to plan a Disney Magic cruise, I’d love to help you every step of the way. - start planning today!

 Previous